maganrobotics/urmanipulation/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This is an educational resource for SZTU studnets to learn about ur manipulation.
+This is an educational resource for SZTU students to learn about ur manipulation.
 This system original from “WRS” at Osaka University.

 ## Getting Started